Lynnette177/Battle.net-Account-Generator/README.md

-# Overwatch-Account-Generator
+# Battle.net-Account-Generator
-Overwatch Account Generator with  auto sms, using 5sim.net or smsactivate.
-Also auto get device secret
+A python script using 5sim.net or smsactivate.org 's api to get sms and register automatically.
+Also it will redirect you to a page, that you can get a device secret here.
+Device Secret need to be manually save.Generated Accounts will be saved automatically.